 - Submission grace period: If you allowed a grace period in the previous setting, set the duration here (in days, hours, minutes, or seconds).

 - Grade category: If you are organizing your gradebook with Categories, select the category for the quiz.
 (Categories must first be added in the gradebook.
-See Create Grade Categories in Moodle.)
+See Grade Categories Options in Moodle Gradebook.)

 - Attempts allowed: Specify how many attempts an individual student can make on the quiz.
 By default, only one attempt is allowed.

-- Grading method: If multiple attempts are allowed, specify how students will be graded: Highest grade, Average, First attempt, or Last attempt.
+- Grading method: If multiple attempts are allowed, specify how students will be graded: Highest grade, Average grade, First attempt, or Last attempt.

 Note: For long quizzes that may take a student close to the time limit to complete, we do not recommend placing all questions on a single page.
-If a student forgets to click submit, or runs out of time before clicking submit, it is possible for you to force-submit a quiz and the student can get credit for answers logged in the system.
-Because answers are only logged by Moodle when students change pages, if all the question are on a single page, and has failed to submit the quiz, the student may receive no credit at all.
+Because answers are only logged by Moodle when students change pages, if all the question are on a single page, and a student fails to submit the quiz, the student may receive no credit at all.
+By default, if a student forgets to click submit, or runs out of time before clicking submit, Moodle force-submits a quiz and the student can get credit for answers logged in the system.

 - Navigation method: By default, this is set to Free and students may answer questions in any order.
 To require students to answer questions in sequence, without returning to previously viewed question pages, select Sequential.